rachmuircroft/test/README.md

 # test
-kicking about with GitHub, used Git before but from a subversion background.
+kicking about with GitHub, used Git before but from a SVN background.